MLH/mlh-policies/prize-terms-and-conditions/contest-terms.md

 **Event Categories (each a “Category” and, together, the “Categories”):**

 0. Best IoT Hack using Qualcomm (a “Theme” and, taken together with the following categories, “Themes”)
-0. Best Use of Amazon Web Services
+0. Best Use of Google Cloud Platform
 0. Best Use of Domain.com Domain Name
+0. Best Use of Algolia
+0. Best Use of Cisco WebEx Teams API
+0. Best Use of HERE.com
+0. Best Use of Clarifai
+0. Best Use of Snap Kit
-0. Best Ethical Hack
+0. Best Social Good Hack
+0. Best Use of Authorize.net

 **Scoring of APPLICATIONS:**